CRM and CLV: Customer Lifetime Value

 The 80/20 Rule

-Through the Customer Lifetime Value (CLV) method, there are five questions a company aims to answer:
+Through CLV there are five questions a company aims to answer:

 - Who are my best customers?